Palmer Park, Maryland: Transportation

 Palmer Park is served by the Washington Metro Landover station (orange line), which is northwest of Palmer Park across Landover Road.

 Notable people

 Comedian Martin Lawrence once lived in Palmer Park while attending Eleanor Roosevelt High School in nearby Greenbelt.
 Palmer Park was the hometown of 1976 Olympics gold medal winning boxer Sugar Ray Leonard.
 Rapper Rico Nasty lived in Palmer Park as a child.
-Kev Brown (producer) is also amongst the notable people from Palmer Park.

 Parks and recreation

 The Prince George's County Department of Parks and Recreation operates the Palmer Park Community Center.

 The community is home to the Palmer Park Tigers, and holds an annual Palmer Park day in order to promote community spirit.